What Does it Take to Be a Rail Car Repairer?

-In the United States, there were 22,300 jobs for Rail Car Repairer in 2016.
+There were about 22,300 jobs for Rail Car Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Rail Car Repairer by 2026.
 Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.

 The states with the most job growth for Rail Car Repairer are Idaho, Utah, and Florida.
 Watch out if you plan on working in Wisconsin, West Virginia, or North Carolina.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Rail Car Repairer

 The typical yearly salary for Rail Car Repairers is somewhere between $33,700 and $78,420.

 Rail Car Repairers who work in West Virginia, New York, or Alaska, make the highest salaries.

 How much do Rail Car Repairers make in each U.S. state?

 |State||Annual Mean Salary|

 What Tools & Technology do Rail Car Repairers Use?